-Pregnancy is such an exciting time in a person’s life, but it can also be difficult (for some more than others).
-Morning sickness, round ligament pains, sciatica, little to no sleep, heartburn, and more!
-I hear all of these things and then some quite often from some of my clients.
+Pregnancy is an exciting time in a person’s life, but pregnancy can also be difficult (for some more than others).
+Morning sickness, round ligament pains, sciatica, insomnia, heartburn, and more!
+I hear all these things and then some quite often from some of my clients.
 They are sooo ready to meet their baby.
 And I get it; pregnancy can be long and tough.
 If you’re expecting and having a tough day, here are 25 serious (and not-so-serious) reasons to remember why you should love your pregnancy.

 1. Surprising Your Friends and Family

-One of the thrills of being pregnant is planning how you will tell your partner, and announce it to family and friends.
+Some of the thrills are planning how to tell your partner you’re pregnant and announcing your pregnancy to family and friends.
 Surprising them with this exciting news is the best!
 It’s also fun to surprise them again if you decide to find out the gender.
-Even if you choose to wait, surprising them after your little one is born is quite a treat.
+Even if you choose to wait and not find out the gender, surprising them after your little one is born is quite a treat.
 Remember these days when days get tough.

 2. Hearing That Heartbeat

 There is nothing like hearing your baby’s heartbeat for the first time and realizing that you are growing life inside of you.
-Every time you hear that heartbeat, your heart might flutter or skip a beat because your love is deepening, and you are falling more and more in love with your child.
+Every time you hear that heartbeat, your heart might flutter or skip a beat because your love is deepening, and you are falling increasingly in love with your child.

 3. Feeling Baby Move For The First Time

-Those sweet little movements and flutters that your baby makes will soon be memories you will cherish forever.
-I’ve heard many women say that they miss the feeling of their baby moving inside of them.
+Feeling your baby move for the first time, baby kicking at night, and their sweet little movements and flutters will soon be memories you will cherish forever.
+I’ve heard many women say they miss the feeling of their baby moving inside them during pregnancy.
 There is nothing closer than that bond between you and your child.